-Action point & Key Priority Description of issue and rationale Planned actions and strategies mescale and Checkpoints Summary of Key People are SALC and 11 of those History and CAHAE) The scheme has an annual programme of events, highlighting existing support like Careers Service, Academic support via library team - and flagging up opportunities like internships, part time work and more.
+Action point & Key Priority Description of issue and rationale Plan ned actions and strategies Tin nescale and Checkpoints Summary of Key People are SALC and 11 of those History and CAHAE) The scheme has an annual programme of events, highlighting existing support like Careers Service, Academic support via library team - and flagging up opportunities like Black students' coaching scheme (from September) scheme at a Faculty level internships, part time work and more.
 It includes involvement with the student-run Black Excellence Network which can aid students have a sense of community and belonging.
-University Head of Access and Success is setting up a mentoring scheme for Black students at UoM with start date for September 2023. running a School-specific scheme for excess numbers) Black students' coaching scheme (from September) 10/10 outcomes and review resourcing of scheme at a Faculty level (iii) EDI Lead liaises with EDI Directorate of UoM and other Russell Group equivalents on support given for addressing the attainment gap issue from external organisations, including Advance HE, and initiatives from other institutions and feeds back to Dir T&L. • By July 2023 EDI Lead and Director of T&L. (iv) Presentation of issue: Dir T&L and EDI Lead will present granular detail of issue to SLT, including specifics of ethnicity and gender intersections and department- specific contexts.
-Assessment Audit will also be outlined. • February 2023 Director of T&L and EDI Lead (v) HoDs set up system through which Programme Directors gather audit of coursework assessments which are not anonymous (e.g. • Start March 2023 to complete Sept 2023 HoDs and Programme Directors
+University Head of Access and Success is setting up a mentoring scheme for Black students at UoM with start date for September 2023. (iii) EDI Lead liaises with EDI Directorate of UoM and other Russell Group equivalents on support given for addressing the attainment gap issue from external organisations, including Advance HE, and initiatives from other institutions and feeds back to Dir T&L. • By July 2023 EDI Lead and Director of T&L. (iv) Presentation of issue: Dir T&L and EDI Lead will present granular detail of issue to SLT, including specifics of ethnicity and gender intersections and department- specific contexts.
+Assessment Audit will also be outlined. • February 2023 Director of T&L and EDI Lead (v) HoDs set up system through which Programme Directors gather audit of coursework assessments which are not anonymous (e.g. Presentations) and data feeds • Start March 2023 to complete Sept 2023 HoDs and Programme Directors

-Actic Prior on point & Key ity Description of issue and rationale Plar ned actions and strategies Tin nescale and Checkpoints Summary of Key People Presentations) and data feeds into School Assessment Audit.
-(This audit will run in parallel with DTC Curriculum Survey which will review variety of assessment formats to note extent to which diversity of skills sets and cultural (vi) SALC Data analyst and programme administrators set up tracking system for students' progression from Year 1 to Year 3 - to enable better understanding of • Start April 2023 to complete by September 2023 SALC Data analyst, programme admin support and HoDs. students' trajectories.
+Actio Prior on point & Key rity Description of issue and rationale Plan ned actions and strategies Tim nescale and Checkpoints Summary of Key People into School Assessment Audit.
+(This audit will run in parallel with DTC Curriculum Survey which will review variety of assessment formats to note extent to which diversity of skills sets and cultural backgrounds are reflected in assessment opportunities.) (vi) SALC Data analyst and programme administrators set up tracking system for students' progression from Year 1 to Year 3 - to enable better understanding of students' trajectories. • Start April 2023 to complete by September 2023 SALC Data analyst, programme admin support and HoDs.

-Action point & Key Description of issue and rationale F Priority F F F Plan Planned actions and strategies nescale and Checkpoints Summary of Key People (vii) Dir T&L and Associate Director of Assessment will finalise department(s) to engage in pilot study on fully anonymised marking.
+Action point & Key Priority Description of issue and rationale Planned actions and strategies nescale and Checkpoints Summary of Key People (vii) Dir T&L and Associate Director of Assessment will finalise department(s) to engage in pilot study on fully anonymised marking.
 This will include Programme Directors in a department (or subject) to allocate first marking of essays/dissertations to non- supervisors.
-Where this is not appropriate for operational/pedagogical reasons, other initiatives should be proposed to be in place for September 2023. • Start April 2023 to complete by September 2023 Director T&L, Associate Director Assessment, HoDs, Programme Directors (viii) Dir T&L, Associate Director Assessment and EDI Lead run focus group with staff from selected departments to discuss the implementation of initiatives. • July 2024 Director T&L, Associate Director Assessment, EDI Lead (ix) Dir of T&L and EDI Lead assess impact and results of initiatives and report to SLT and EDI Committee.
+Where this is not appropriate for operational/pedagogical reasons, other initiatives should be proposed to be in place for September 2023. + Start April 2023 to complete by September 2023 Director T&L, Associate Director Assessment, HoDs, Programme Directors (viii) Dir T&L, Associate Director Assessment and EDI Lead run focus group with staff from selected departments to discuss the implementation of initiatives. • July 2024 Director T&L, Associate Director Assessment, EDI Lead (ix) Dir of T&L and EDI Lead assess impact and results of initiatives and report to SLT and EDI Committee.
 Review initiatives and plan new targets. • Jan 2025 and Jan 2027 Student attainment becomes available in December following academic year Director T&L and EDI Lead, EDI Committee, SLT.